Aggregate metrics with the Sensu StatsD listener

-StatsD allows you to measure anything and everything.
-You can monitor application performance by collecting custom metrics in your code and sending them to a StatsD server or you can monitor system levels of CPU, I/O, network etc. with collection daemons.
-The metrics that StatsD aggregates can be fed to multiple different backends to store or visualize the data.
+With StatsD, you can measure anything and everything.
+Collect custom metrics in your code and send them to a StatsD server to monitor applicaton performance.
+Monitor CPU, I/O, and network system levels with collection daemons.
+You can feed the metrics that StatsD aggregates to multiple different backends to store or visualize the data.

-listens on the default port 8125 for UDP messages which follow the StatsD line
+sensu-agent listens on the default port 8125 for UDP messages that follow the StatsD line protocol.

-and can be accessed with the netcat utility command:
+You can configure the StatsD listener and access it with the netcat utility command:

 echo 'abc.def.g:10|c' | nc -w1 -u localhost 8125

-NOTE: On Windows machines running Sensu, the StatsD UDP port is not supported, rather the TCP port is exposed.
+NOTE: On Windows machines running Sensu, the StatsD UDP port is not supported.
+Instead, the TCP port is exposed.

-flags below allow you to configure the event handlers, flush interval, address,
+The following flags allow you to configure event handlers, flush interval, address, and port:

 --statsd-disable disables the statsd listener and metrics server --statsd-event-handlers stringSlice comma-delimited list of event handlers for statsd metrics --statsd-flush-interval int number of seconds between statsd flush (default 10) --statsd-metrics-host string address used for the statsd metrics server (default "127.0.0.1") --statsd-metrics-port int port used for the statsd metrics server (default 8125)

-Now that you know how to feed StatsD metrics into Sensu, check out the following resources to learn how to handle those metrics:
+Now that you know how to feed StatsD metrics into Sensu, check out these resources to learn how to handle the StatsD metrics: